multiparty/jiff/lib/ext/Hooks.md

   * Return: the `secret_share` object to be used by JIFF, possibly modified (this is used for the subsequent hooks in the array).

-Must add docs for beforeOperation/afterOperation, beforeOperation is called right before encrypting and sending, afterOperation is called right after receiving and decrypting.
+Must add docs for beforeOperation/afterOperation: beforeOperation is called right before encrypting and sending, afterOperation is called right after receiving and decrypting. public_keys only has an afterOperation, but no beforeOperation.

 ## Example